docker/docs/toolbox/toolbox_install_windows.md

     Successfully removed my-docker-machine
     ```

-3. Uninstall Docker Toolbox using Window’s standard process for uninstalling programs through the control panel.
+3. Uninstall Docker Toolbox using Window's standard process for uninstalling programs through the control panel.

     >**Note:** This process does not remove the `docker-install.exe` file.
 You must delete that file yourself.